playgameservices/play-games-plugin-for-unity/README.md

 ## Android Setup

-To configure your Unity game to run with Google Play Games on Android, first open the Android SDK manager and verify that you have downloaded the **Google Play Services** package.
-The Android SDK manager is usually available in your SDK installation directory, under the "tools" subdirectory, and is called **android** (or **android.exe** on Windows).
-The **Google Play Services** package is available under the **Extras** folder.
-If it is not installed or is out of date, install or update it before proceeding.

 Next, set up the path to your Android SDK installation in Unity.
 This is located in the preferences menu, under the **External Tools** section.

+To configure your Unity game to run with Google Play Games on Android, first open the Android SDK manager and verify that you have downloaded the following packages.
+Depending on if you are using the SDK manager from Android Studio, or using the standalone SDK manager, the name of the components may be different.
+- Google Play Services
+- Android Support Library
+- Local Maven repository for Support Libraries (Also known as Android Support Repository)
+- Google Repository
+- Android 6.0 (API 23) (this does not affect the min SDK version).

 Next, configure your game's package name.
 To do this, click **File | Build Settings**, select the **Android** platform and click **Player Settings** to show Unity's